Making the past

-Our vision is History taught as a narrative subject that helps children develop strong chronologies of cause and effect, explore big ideas across diverse topics and develop their critical and analytical skills as historians, interpreting textual and archaeological sources.
+At Laddingford, our vision is History taught as a narrative subject that helps children develop strong chronologies of cause and effect, explore ‘Big Ideas’ across diverse topics and develop their critical and analytical skills as historians, interpreting textual and archaeological sources.
 History is not just ‘learning about the past’ but also understanding how we learn about and interpret the past.
 History, to some extent, is about constructing the past.
 It should be taught with a strong focus on the scientific method of discovering and evaluating evidence to support theories so they learn to interrogate historical narratives.
 We shy away from simple explanations and instead offer children a range of interpretations to demonstrate the richness and difficulty of history.
 Each unit introduces three ‘Big Ideas’ - themes that can be traced through other units, helping children develop the vocabulary to discuss history, connect the topics they study and reflect on the universals of ‘the human condition’ that the subject can illuminate.

 - Prehistoric Britain: We begin with an overview of prehistoric Britain, learning how homo sapiens arose as the dominant form of hominid over others.
 We see how the development of stone then bronze and iron tools gradually transformed the ability of humans to first survive then shape and control the natural world in the British Isles.
 We’ll learn how these technological advances led humans from nomadic bands of hunter gatherers to settled farmers in complex tribal structures over hundreds of thousands of years.